archf/americano/README.md

 ### Linux installation

+#### Automated method

+Run `./install.sh`.
+This will overwrite the `/usr/shareX11/xkb/rules/evdev.xml` provided by your OS and/or any change you previously made to it.

+#### Install manually

-You must add the keyboard layout in the  `/usr/shareX11/xkb/rules/evdev.xml`
+You must add the keyboard layout in the  `/usr/share/X11/xkb/rules/evdev.xml`

-Open `/usr/shareX11/xkb/rules/evdev.xml` in your favorite editor.
+Open `/usr/share/X11/xkb/rules/evdev.xml` in your favorite editor.

 Go to the end of the `<layoutList>` section (search for `</layoutList>`).
 Add the following after the last </layout> tag, where: